alphagov/govuk-developer-docs/source/manual/howto-backup-and-restore-in-aws-rds.html.md

 parent: "/manual.html"
 ---

+# Backup and restore databases in AWS RDS

 Backups of [RDS](https://aws.amazon.com/rds/) instances are [taken nightly](https://github.com/alphagov/govuk-aws/tree/master/terraform/modules/aws/rds_instance).
 They are stored in Amazon S3.
 SQL dumps are also taken nightly from the various